Kaiser Permanente vs. Aetna Insurance

 What is the downside to Kaiser Permanente?

 The biggest downside to Kaiser Permanente is the fact that it is only available in eight states and the District of Columbia.
-In addition, it has a much smaller network than Aetna.
+In addition, it generally has a much smaller network than Aetna.

 Sources